Chūya Nakahara: Education and literary beginnings

 In 1923, he failed his third-year examination.
-It is said that Nakahara invited a friend to his study room, broke the answer sheet and chanted "hurrah".
+It is said that Nakahara invited a friend to his study room, broke the answer sheet, and chanted "hurrah".
 The failure seems to have been deliberate.
 For as long as he did not fail, he was bound to remain under his strict parents' surveillance.
 On the other hand, Kensuke received the news with utter shock at what meant to him a deep humiliation.
 He resorted once more to striking his son and keeping him in the barn on the cold night of March.
 Regardless of this, Nakahara insisted on not going back to this school.
 This culminated in his father's defeat, ultimately leading to an apology for his “educational policy”.
 In light of these events, he was transferred to the Ritsumeikan Middle School in Kyoto, where Nakahara begin to live alone but still, and until the end of his days, at the expense of his family.

 In Kyoto he found many of the influences that would ultimately shape him as a poet.
-He read Shinkichi Takahashi's Dadaist poetry, which shocked him into starting to write again.
+He read Shinkichi Takahashi's Dadaist poetry, which inspired him to starting to write again.
 This artistic movement became a part of his poetic lifestyle and later earned him the nickname “Dada-san”.
 In winter he met the actress Yasuko Hasegawa, three years his senior, and in April 1924 they began living together.
 It is also in this very year that Chūya became friends with fellow poet Tominaga Tarō.
 After completing Junior High School, Chūya and Yasuko decided to follow Tominaga to Tokyo, on the basis of attending university there.
 As he was unable to take the exam due to a lack of documents or being late, he was sent out by his family on the condition that he would go to a preparatory school instead.

 After dropping the preparatory course in 1926, of which his parents were not informed, he started studying French at the Athénée Français.